Home » Midlife Wellness » How to stay healthy in winter: essential tips for new mums over 40

 Revitalise with Cold Exposure

-• Benefits: Cold exposure can improve circulation, gives pain relief, and can enhance skin conditions like eczema.
+Benefits: Cold exposure can improve circulation, give pain relief, and can enhance skin conditions like eczema.

-There is no doubt exercising is harder when the days are so cold.
-Just getting in the car to go to the gym in the dark when it’s cold and miserable is more of a challenge.
-Even for the die-hards!
-That’s why buddying up with a friend helps you stick to an exercise regime when really you just want to curl up with a glass of wine.
-The commitment to doing something with someone else means you’re less likely to cancel a class, or roll over in bed instead of pulling on your trainers.
-The camaraderie fostered in a gym group exercise class exemplifies the essence of community training.
-It provides the much-needed motivation to break a sweat, no matter how gloomy the weather may be.
+Exercising is harder when the days are cold.
+Just getting to the gym in the dark is a challenge, even for die-hards!
+Buddying up with a friend helps you stick to an exercise regime when you just want to curl up with a glass of wine.
+The commitment to doing something with someone else means you’re less likely to cancel a class.

 Explore group fitness options to find classes that suit you.

-• Tip: Schedule your workouts early in the week to stay on track.
+Tip: Schedule workouts early in the week to maintain momentum and motivation.

-So hopefully, our tips for staying healthy during winter help combat the winter-weary days, guiding you towards a season filled with warmth in the kitchen and the gym.
+Hopefully, these tips for staying healthy during winter help you combat the winter-weary days, guiding you towards a season filled with warmth in the kitchen and the gym.

 Discover more from Saffron and Cyrus